-1. In respect of all categories of intellectual property covered by this Chapter, each Party shall accord to nationals1 of the other Party treatment no less favourable than the treatment it accords to its own nationals with regard to the protection2 of intellectual property subject to the exceptions already provided for in, respectively, the Paris Convention, the Berne Convention, the Rome Convention and the Treaty on Intellectual Property in Respect of Integrated Circuits, adopted at Washington on 26 May 1989.
-In respect of performers, producers of phonograms and broadcasting organisations, this obligation only applies in respect of the rights provided for under this Agreement.
+- 1. In respect of all categories of intellectual property covered by this Chapter, each Party shall accord to nationals1 of the other Party treatment no less favourable than the treatment it accords to its own nationals with regard to the protection2 of intellectual property subject to the exceptions already provided for in, respectively, the Paris Convention, the Berne Convention, the Rome Convention and the Treaty on Intellectual Property in Respect of Integrated Circuits, adopted at Washington on 26 May 1989.
+In respect of performers, producers of phonograms and broadcasting organisations, this obligation only applies in respect of the rights provided for under this Agreement. - 2.
+The obligation pursuant to paragraph 1 shall also be subject to the exceptions provided for in Article 5 of the TRIPS Agreement.

-1 For the purposes of this Article and Article 14.5, "nationals" has the same meaning as in the TRIPS Agreement.
+For the purposes of this Article and Article 14.5, "nationals" has the same meaning as in the TRIPS Agreement.

-2 For the purposes of this Article and Article 14.5, "protection" includes matters affecting the availability, acquisition, scope, maintenance and enforcement of intellectual property rights as well as those matters affecting the use of intellectual property rights specifically addressed in this Chapter.
+For the purposes of this Article and Article 14.5, "protection" includes matters affecting the availability, acquisition, scope, maintenance and enforcement of intellectual property rights as well as those matters affecting the use of intellectual property rights specifically addressed in this Chapter.